 For years he illustrated one or two books and approximately twenty magazine serials annually.
 His assignments took him all over the world to capture the correct costumes and moods for his wonderful paintings.
-He became the most sought after, and highest paid illustrator in the world.
-He illustrated 16 classics for Dodd, Mead Company including Moby Dick, Typee, Omoo, Les Miserables, The Cruise of the Cachalot, Tom Cringle’s Log, Sans Famille, and The Count of Monte Cristo.
+He became one of the most sought after and highest paid illustrators in the world.
+He illustrated sixteen classics for Dodd, Mead Company including Moby Dick, Typee, Omoo, Les Miserables, The Cruise of the Cachalot, Tom Cringle’s Log, Sans Famille, and The Count of Monte Cristo.
 He also illustrated for big periodicals like McCall’s, Cosmopolitan, The Woman’s Home Companion, American Magazine, and of course, The Saturday Evening Post.

-At the outset of World War II, Mead Schaeffer and Rockwell, set out together from Arlington, Vermont, where they had their studios, to Washington, D.C. to see how they could contribute to the National effort.
-Rockwell brought some sketches for the proposed Four Freedoms, and Schaeffer had a handful of sketches of our fighting men in action.
-No funds were available for the projects in Washington so they stopped in Philadelphia, en route home, to see Ben Hibbs of the Post.
+At the outset of World War II, Mead Schaeffer and Rockwell set out together from Arlington, Vermont, where they had their studios, to Washington, D.C. to see how they could contribute to the war effort.
+Rockwell brought some sketches for the proposed Four Freedoms paintings, and Schaeffer had a handful of sketches of our fighting men in action.
+No funds were available for the projects in Washington; on their trip home to Vermont, they made a stop in Philadelphia, Pennsylvania to see Ben Hibbs of the Post.
 He liked their ideas and commissioned them to develop the paintings for magazine covers.
 Schaeffer’s research and careful attention to detail, combined with his command of the medium, instinctive sense of balance, light, texture, and above all, the tension captured in the action combined to make an outstanding Armed Forces Commemorative series.

 Schaeffer then travelled all over the United States, producing more covers for the Post capturing the unique qualities of each state.
-By the time Mead had done over five thousand paintings, the unremitting pressures took their toll.
+By the time Schaeffer had done over 5,000 paintings, the unremitting pressures took their toll.
 Elizabeth cancelled all commitments and took a well-deserved rest.
-Mead enjoyed his favorite pastime, fishing, and slowly started to paint again.
+Schaeffer enjoyed his favorite pastime, fishing, and slowly started to paint again.
 Sadly in 1980, at the age of 82, Mead passed away of a heart attack while having lunch at the Society of Illustrators on East 63rd Street in New York City.

 Illustrations by Mead Schaeffer